Riviera maya: top 5 things to do

 Our favorite beach in the region is Xpu-ha.
 The Xpu-ha beach has silky white sand and is one of the prettiest beaches along the coast.
 There are a number of beach restaurants where you can enjoy lunch or beach chairs with a minimum consumption amount.
 You can enjoy beach massages or just float in the ocean.

-Another local beach favorite is Xcacel Beach which is along the highway about 3/4 of the way to Tulum heading from Playa Del Carmen.
 This is a beach that is a protected area used for turtle protection and turtle releases.
-You can enter this wild beach for a donation of about $100 pesos a person and there is also a cenote on the land you can take a quick jump into.
-At this beach there are restrictions.
-No sunblock and you can bring water and fruit.
-It is definitely worth the visit.
-Don’t miss a jump in the cenote there as well.
+You can enter this wild beach for a donation of about $100 pesos a person, and there is also a cenote on the land where you can take a quick jump into.

 Playa Parasio Beach CLub